Peter Biyiasas: Grandmaster

 Biyiasas made an excellent tied 3rd–4th at New York City 1977 with 8½/14, as Leonid Shamkovich and Andrew Soltis won.
 In the Canadian Zonal, Toronto 1978, he finished 2nd with 10/15, as Jean Hébert won.
-He was granted the Grandmaster title in 1978 for his strong GHI International (New York 1978), Lone Pine (1978), and Haifa Olympiad performances.
+He earned the Grandmaster title in 1978 (making him Canada's third grandmaster after Abe Yanofsky and Duncan Suttles) for his strong performances at the GHI International Open (New York 1978), Lone Pine (1978), and the Haifa Olympiad.

 Biyiasas scored 7½/14 at Hastings 1978–79 to tie for 7th–10th places, as Ulf Andersson won.
 He won the 1979 Paul Keres Memorial tournament in Vancouver.
 He emigrated to the US in 1979, working in San Jose, California as an IBM computer programmer.
 Biyiasas scored 6½/15 at Hastings 1979–80 for 13th place, as Andersson won again.
 One of his strongest career results came in a very strong field at Wijk aan Zee 1980, where he made 7½/13 to tie for 4th–6th places, as Browne and Yasser Seirawan won.
-He scored an excellent 2nd place at Zrenjanin 1980.
+He scored an excellent equal 2nd place at Zrenjanin 1980.
 He played in the United States Chess Championship at Greenville 1980, finishing just below 50 per cent.

-Biyiasas won several tournaments in the San Francisco area, while visiting, and after moving there.
-These included four titles in the Carroll Capps Memorial (1981, 1982, 1983, and 1985); and four titles in the Arthur Stamer Memorial (1978, 1979, 1982, and 1984).
-These events were organized by the Mechanics Institute Chess Room.
-He also won the 1983 Northern California Championship.
+Biyiasas won a number of tournaments in the San Francisco area while visiting and after moving there.
+These included four titles in the Carroll Capps Memorial (1981, 1982, 1983, and 1985), and four titles in the Arthur Stamer Memorial (1978, 1979, 1982, and 1984); the events were organized by the Mechanics Institute Chess Room.
+He also won the Northern California Championship in 1983.

-During a four-month period in 1981, Biyiasas played 17 five-minute games with Bobby Fischer, who was staying in his apartment at the time.
-Fischer, although he had been absent from competitive play for nine years, won all 17 games.
+During a four-month period in 1981, Biyiasis played 17 five-minute games with Bobby Fischer, who was staying in his apartment at the time.
+Fischer, although he had been absent from competitive play for nine years, won all of them.
 Biyiasas said that he didn't think Fischer had lost anything in form, despite the layoff.

+Chess style

-Biyiasas generally favoured unusual openings, staying away from mainline Sicilians after opening with 1.e4.
-He tended towards King's Indian Attack formations, and aimed to get play into maneuvering channels.
+Biyiasas’ formation was influenced in the late 1960s when he joined a group of young masters mentored by Elod Macskasy.
+He generally favoured unusual openings, staying away from mainline Sicilians after opening with 1.e4.
+Biyiasas tended towards King's Indian Attack formations, and aimed to get play into complex maneuvering channels.
+"At his best, he is mathematically thorough," wrote the chess columnist Vic Arcega.
+"At his worst, he is a 'great escape artist' and has won 'impossible' games."

 Biyiasas retired from competitive chess in the mid-1980s.

 In 2002, he was inducted into the Canadian Chess Hall of Fame.

 He was married to Ruth Haring, a Woman International Master with whom he had three children.